GuenterQuast/picoDAQ/README.md

    - runs an instance of the *VoltMeter* class as a sub-process, receiving data via a multiprocessing Queue.

+  module *mpDataLogger*

+   - runs an instance of the *DataLogger* class as a sub-process, receiving data via a multiprocessing Queue.

   module *mpHists*

   - runs an instance of the *animHists* class as a sub-process; receives